danxuZhang/CVIP/README.md

-# LearningOpenCV
+# CVIR

-My notes and code for learning OpenCV
+My notes and code for learning Computer Vision and Image Processing